radian-software/radian/README.md

   `Left/Right option key acts as +Esc`
   (see [open issue][settings issue]).

+Although the setup script is extremely good at fixing whatever mess your system might be in, there are a few things to watch out for:

+- It's not easy to correctly reset the shell environment, so the setup script doesn't try.
+This means that if your environment variables are configured oddly, they will stay that way and you will have to open a new shell if you want them to be cleared.
+- If you already have Emacs packages installed, the setup script has no way of checking if they are outdated.
+You might want to run `M-x list-packages` to check if there are any updates available.

 ## Setup on Linux

 A setup script for Linux is coming soon.
 In the meantime, you can